Holmewi/1dv608-jh222qr-assignments/project/README.md

 	- System presents an error message.
 	- Step 4 in main scenario.

-- 2a) Starts from UC2 step 4.
+- 2b) Starts from UC2 step 4.
 	- 3. Admin wants to edit a specific products information
-	- 4. System presents the information ready to edit as a text input
-	- 5. Admin updates the information
-	- 6. System validates the information
-	- 7. System stores the product data in the database and presents a success message.
+	- 4. Step 4 in main scenario.

 ###UC5 Delete a product
 Main scenario